notmuch/notmuch/doc/notmuch-emacs.rst

 ``tag:inbox`` to access the inbox and ``tag:unread`` to access all unread mail, but there are several options for customization:

-.. emacsvar:: notmuch-saved-searches
+.. el:defcustom:: notmuch-saved-searches

     The list of saved searches, including names, queries, and additional per-query options.

-.. emacsvar:: notmuch-saved-search-sort-function
+.. el:defcustom:: notmuch-saved-search-sort-function

     This variable controls how saved searches should be sorted.
 A value of ``nil`` displays the saved searches in the order they are stored